 We were then subjected to trinity 101 for not one, but two class periods.
 I had really been trying not to think about the subject because it had been dominating my thoughts since day one and preventing me from hearing other truth.
 Mariana had recommended (wisely) that I for goodness sake stop dwelling on it, chill out, and let God work in my heart on His schedule.
 Excellent advice.
 Difficult to follow when you’re being subjected to specific lectures on the trinity.
 Anyway, the trinity lectures ended up releasing pandemonium in class and actually kind of ended up being a good thing because I had several revelations.

 First, everyone is pretty much in the same boat.
 Trinitarians don’t really get it.
 They know there’s the Father, the Son, and they Holy Spirit, they’re super connected and interrelated, they’ve all been declared God, and no one is sure how it works.
 There were so many questions both days, that they eventually had to be cut off so we could go on with class.
 I’m going to perhaps maybe make some of my followers mad here and promise you that non-trinitarians don’t get it either though.
 Not by a long shot.
 One read-through of the New Testament without a Way filter on made that incredibly clear.
-(That happened this summer, way before YWAM, as a note.)
+(That happened last summer, way before YWAM, as a note.)
 Turns out the concept of God might be bigger than we can fully grasp.
 Go figure.

 Romans 11:33 (ESV)